Government re-constitutes Cabinet committees, check the full list

 - Harsimrat Kaur Badal, Minister of Food Processing Industries.

-- Dr. Subrahamanayam Jaishankar, Minister of External Affairs
+- Dr Subrahamanayam Jaishankar, Minister of External Affairs.

 - Dharmendra Pradhan, Minister of State (Independent Charge) of the Ministry of Petroleum and Natural Gas and Minister of Steel.